jumblexacm/jumble-bot/README.md

 - When someone edits the message in the student org server, it also updates in the dev server.

-## STEP 3: Create the admin IAM role and user
+## STEP 3: Create the admin IAM role and first user

 https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html